mbcalli/mbcalli/README.md

-Undergraduate Bioengineering student currently working as a Data Engineering Intern.
-Interested in Python, R, SQL and all things Data Science.
+Data Science Intern at Michelin and Masters Student at Clemson University studying Data Science.
+Deeply interested in machine learning, data mining, and business intelligence.